 - What are the infrastructure hardware and software requirements imposed by AI and analytics workloads?

-- What is the size and what are the characteristics of the market for enterprise infrastructure that employs machine learning algorithms and for what use cases (predictive analytics, preventive maintenance, intelligent data placement)?
+- What is the size and what are the characteristics of the market for enterprise infrastructure that employs machine learning algorithms and for what use cases (predictive analytics, preventive maintenance, and intelligent data placement)?

 - How long will AI and analytics result sets be retained, and what approaches will be used?